 This book came from the library, and I will never give you less than an honest review, no matter its source.
 I do provide informational and purchase links to make it more convenient for you to access the book.
 I also receive a percentage of the sale if you use one of my links to buy it.
 And that's not enough money to be less than truthful *grin*.

-Other books by this author that I've reviewed include Death's Excellent Vacation, Must Love Hellhounds, Hit List, Bloody Bones, Beyond the Dark, Killing Dance, Burnt Offerings, Narcissus in Chains, Obsidian Butterfly, Incubus Dreams, Micah, Danse Macabre, The Harlequin, Blood Noir, Skin Trade, Flirt, Bullet, Never After, Home Improvement: Undead Edition, Kiss the Dead, An Apple for the Creature, The First Death, Affliction, Guilty Pleasures, The Laughing Corpse, Circus of the Damned, "Shutdown", A Kiss of Shadows, Lunatic Café, A Caress of Twilight, Seduced by Moonlight, A Stroke of Midnight, Mistral’s Kiss, A Lick of Frost, Blue Moon, Games Creatures Play, Hot Blooded, After Dead: What Came Next in the World of Sookie Stackhouse, Dead Ice, Jason, Crimson Death.
+Other books by this author that I've reviewed include Death's Excellent Vacation, Must Love Hellhounds, Hit List, Bloody Bones, Beyond the Dark, Killing Dance, Burnt Offerings, Narcissus in Chains, Obsidian Butterfly, Incubus Dreams, Micah, Danse Macabre, The Harlequin, Blood Noir, Skin Trade, Flirt, Bullet, Swimming Without a Net, Never After, Home Improvement: Undead Edition, Kiss the Dead, An Apple for the Creature, The First Death, Affliction, Guilty Pleasures, The Laughing Corpse, Circus of the Damned, "Shutdown", A Kiss of Shadows, Lunatic Café, A Caress of Twilight, Seduced by Moonlight, A Stroke of Midnight, Mistral’s Kiss, A Lick of Frost, Blue Moon, Games Creatures Play, Hot Blooded, After Dead: What Came Next in the World of Sookie Stackhouse, Dead Ice, Jason, Crimson Death.

 An anthology of five vampire stories ranging from the erotic to the careful.